LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 - The voting period will last 48 hours
 - Results will be publicly announced in the #election-results channel immediately after the voting period ends

-**Term Limits:** Presidents are limited to two 6-month terms
+**Term Limits:** Presidents are limited to two 6-month terms but can be re-elected.

-**Cooling Off Period:** Former presidents must wait one full term before running again

 ### 4.2 Staff Selection